WebOrigami/docs/src/content/framework/intro6.md

 <figure>
 {{ svg step2/public }}
 </figure>

+With this change, the `title` and `team.yaml` are no longer in the `public` folder — but they are still in scope, so they're still available in formulas like the one for `index.html`.
+That lets you focus the `public` folder on just those things which must be visible in the final site.

 Graph scope lets use the file system structure of any project as a way to configure what's available where.